redis/redis-doc/topics/replication.md

 * Redis replication is non-blocking on the master side, this means that the master will continue to serve queries when one or more slaves perform the first synchronization.

-Instead, replication is blocking on the slave
-side: while the slave is performing the first synchronization it can't reply to queries.
+* Replication is non blocking on the slave side: while the slave is performing the first synchronization it can reply to queries using the old version of the data set, assuming you configured Redis to do so in redis.conf.
+Otherwise you can configure Redis slaves to send clients an error if the link with the master is down.

 * Replications can be used both for scalability, in order to have multiple slaves for read-only queries (for example, heavy `SORT`